-- Macadamia nuts can interfere with your dog’s locomotary movements.
+- Macadamia nuts can interfere with your dog’s locomotory movements.
 For example, it may appear drunk or, otherwise, he could experience acute joint pain, and swelling.

-- Dairy products, such as milk or ice cream cause an upset tummy, leading to diarrhoea, and vomiting.
+- Dairy products, such as milk or ice cream cause an upset tummy, leading to diarrhea, and vomiting.
 Half of all canines tested are lactose intolerant, so why risk it?
-There is pet-milk on the market, which is digestible to them.
+There is pet milk on the market, which is digestible to them.
 However, water is the best drink.